Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 My daughter absolutely loves roses of all kinds, especially fragrant wild roses that we find on our hikes.
 She’ll “stop and smell the roses” at any opportunity, but before she strikes out again, she always says, “Mama, we have to come back here in the Fall for rose fruits!”

 Rose hips, or “rose fruits” as she calls them, are an extra special treat.
-As with any wild fruit, some taste better than others, and we have all our favorite spots for the sweetest, most flavorful rose hips marked out in our mental map…and each fall we do a tour harvesting for all manner of tasty treats (and remedies).
+As with any wild fruit, some taste better than others, and we have all our favorite spots for the sweetest, most flavorful rose hips marked out in our mental map, and each fall we do a tour harvesting for all manner of tasty treats (and remedies).

-The best-tasting rose hips are a bit like an apple, sweet and crunch, with a hit of acidity and an almost tropical fruit flavor.
+The best-tasting rose hips are a bit like an apple, sweet and crunchy, with a hit of acidity and an almost tropical fruit flavor.
 Others are a bit more tannic and abrasive, but you never quite know until you try them.

+I think that’s part of the appeal for my little one.
+You never quite know what you’re going to get, and after testing out wild rose hips all over our region, we’ve yet to find one she didn’t like.
 I know they have a reputation for being tart, and maybe we’re just lucky, but even as a toddler, she’d gently use her teeth to scrape back sweet rose hip flesh off of any wild rose hip she found, always exclaiming, “I love rose fruits!”

-If you do test your rose hips wild in the field, be sure to do as I’ve trained my littles to do…gently scrape back the flesh all around the seeds…and then toss the seeds back where you found them (or in another suitable spot) to grow again.
+The fruits themselves are just a thin layer of fruit flesh over a pocket of seeds, and the seeds aren’t particularly tasty.
+If you do test your rose hips wild in the field, be sure to do as I’ve trained my littles to do, gently scrape back the flesh all around the seeds, then toss the seeds back where you found them (or in another suitable spot) to grow again.

-What are Rose Hips?
+What Are Rose Hips?

 Rose is a woody, perennial flowering shrub in the Rosaceae or Rose family.
 There are over three hundred species of Rose.
 Depending on the species, they may be vining or more shrub-like and vary widely in size.

 Most rose species are native to Asia, but small numbers are native to North America, Europe, and northwestern Africa.
 Today roses are widely grown as ornamental plants outside of their native range.
 Some of these species have escaped cultivation and become invasive.
-A good example is Multiflora Rose (Rosa multiflora) which is native to Asia but was introduced to North America, where it’s now considered invasive.
+A good example is Multiflora Rose (Rosa multiflora), which is native to Asia but was introduced to North America, where it’s now considered invasive.

 Rose species readily hybridize, and there are thousands of garden cultivars on the market.
 Some of these cultivars have been developed to grow large rose hips, the accessory fruit the plant produces.

-Are Roses Edible?
+Are Rose Hips Edible?

 Roses are high in nutrients and have various medicinal properties making them suitable for internal and external preparations, including teas, tinctures, glycerites, vinegars, syrups, lotions, and baths.